sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 5. The tattoo which you and your fellow miners were given by the company.
 6. A sturdy pair of workboots which have served you well for years.
 7. The contract, which has not yet expired, which compels you to work for the company for several more years.
 8. A strange alien artifact you discovered in the mine.
-You donít know what it is.
+You don√≠t know what it is.
 9. A set of coordinates you found impossibly carved into the rock a mile beneath the surface.
 10. A terrible scar caused by a mining accident but which the company denies any responsibility for.